nilee-data-analyst/sales-data-analysis-sql-powerbi/README.md

-📊 Sales & Customer Analytics Project
+#Sales & Customer Analytics Project

-🎯 Objective
+##Objective

-Analyze e-commerce sales performance and customer behavior using the Olist dataset to uncover business trends and generate actionable insights.
+Analyze e-commerce sales performance and customer behavior using the Olist dataset to uncover trends and generate business insights.

-🛠️ Tools Used
+##Tools Used

 Power BI
 SQL